-Wondering what to do in London this sunny Easter weekend?
+Wondering where to cool down this summer in the city?
 What better way to capitalise on some glorious English sunshine than with a spot of alfresco swimming in a rooftop pool in London?
-Avoid the duds and don your finest swimwear at one of the finest lidos in the capital; with our guide to the best lidos and outdoor pools in London.
+Avoid the duds and don your finest swimwear at one of the best lidos in the capital using our guide to the best lidos and outdoor pools in London.

 Best Outdoor Pools, Rooftop Pools & Lidos in London

 This members-only open-air 16-metre pool is fully heated and open all year round.
 With a poolside bar, blue-tiled décor and Gatsby-esque red and white striped loungers, if you’re not in the club, be sure to start buttering up your member mates now for that coveted +1 spot.
 You’ll want to find your lounger and stay parked for the foreseeable.

 Hampstead Heath Swimming Ponds